diz217/Vision-Embed-Classifier/README.md

 ```bash
 python src/train.py
 ```
+Training will:

+- load experiment configuration
+- build the data pipeline
+- initialize the pretrained visual encoder
+- train the classifier head
+- save checkpoints
+- generate training curves

+Outputs are saved to `artifacts/`.
 ### 4. Evaluate

 Evaluate the best checkpoint:
 ```bash
 python src/eval.py
 ```
+This will:

+- load the best-checkpoint model
+- Evaluate model accuracy on the test dataset, which are separated from the training and validation dataset.

+Evaluation logs are saved to `artifacts/logs/`.

 ### 5. Run Inference

 Run single-image inference:
 ```bash
 python src/infer.py
 ```
+The script outputs top-k predictions and class probabilities.

 ### 6. Configuration

 All experiments are controlled through configuration files in `configs/experiment/`.

+These files define:

+- dataset parameters
+- model backbone and classifier type
+- training hyperparameters
+- checkpoint paths
+- inference settings

 Modifying these configs allows experiments to be reproduced or extended without changing source code.

 ## Outlooks